Updated on July 30th, 2020

 I am never keen on choosing favourites but up until this point if anyone asked me which was my favourite country in the world (& they often do) I have categorically answered Cuba.
 The landscapes, the beauty of Havana, the attitude of the people, salsa, cigars, rum, the list goes on!
 This year I found a rival to it in Ireland.

 In the end, I spent 8 days exploring the Wild Atlantic Way through the peninsulas of Kerry & Cork and was in awe of the beautiful landscapes.
 I also had the most fun every night watching live music & sampling plenty of Guinness & Murphy’s.
 I learnt that my pint of choice should change depending on which County I am in.
 When I ordered Guinness in Cork, I was told “No” with a characteristic wink!
-I will be writing all about my adventures in the coming weeks so watch this space.
-In the meantime, welcome to my new favourite country!
+Welcome to my new favourite country!

 6. France is actually in the Caribbean